beeware/voc/README.rst

 of Indonesia).
 As a result of their monopoly, the VOC became an incredibly valuable company, issuing an 18% annual dividend for almost 200 years.

-VOC was... the worlds first Enterprise using Java. (rimshot!)
+VOC was... the world's first Enterprise using Java. (rimshot!)

 .. _Vereenigde Oostindische Compagnie (VOC): https://en.wikipedia.org/wiki/Dutch_East_India_Company